glampert/glampert.github.io/_posts/2016-05-04-dissecting-idhashindex.markdown

 {% endhighlight %}

 `hashMask`, `lookupMask` and `INVALID_INDEX` are basically an effort to make those two methods as fast as possible.
-They effectively allow implementing lookup without using any `if` branches, which back then was a bigger deal then it is today.
+They effectively allow implementing lookup without using any `if` tests, which back then was a bigger deal than it is today.
 Nowadays you don't pay much for a jump instruction, but nonetheless, they are actually very elegant optimizations once you get the gist of it.

 `INVALID_INDEX` is a static array with one element that is set to -1, the "invalid index" sentinel